 - Significant human-in-the-loop behind the AI branding

-- Vertical solution can't be reused across practice areas
+- Vertical solution cannot be reused across practice areas

 How to choose the best legal AI tool for your practice